mattvenn/esp8266/workshop/handout.md

 * tools->upload speed = 921600
 * tools->port = the correct port on your system

-Press the Upload button and also press the button on the ESP8266 board Loading our new firmware will overwrite the previous AT firmware.
+Press the Upload button and also press the button on the ESP8266 board.
+Loading our new firmware will overwrite the previous AT firmware.

 If you have problems, [this guide can help you get things